unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 Unitary folding is a method for noise scaling that operates directly at the gate level.
 This makes it easy to use with current quantum computing libraries.
-It is especially appropriate when your underlying noise should scale with the depth and/or the number of gates in your quantum program.
+It is especially appropriate when the underlying noise scales with the depth and/or the number of gates of a quantum program.
 More details can be found in :cite:`Giurgica_Tiron_2020_arXiv` where the unitary folding framework was introduced.

 At the gate level, noise is amplified by mapping gates (or groups of gates) `G` to